mcred89/python-power-site/README.md

 ## Deploy to aws with Zappa

-- Deploy or update the site.
-Note that the final name is referencing the top level enrionment names in zappa_settings.json:
+1. How to deploy or update the site:

 ```bash
 cd /project/dir